winstonpuckett/WinstonPuckett.PipeExtensions/README.md

 }
 ```

+In reality, there are a lot of permutations of the above function to handle all async and dyadic/triadic use cases.

 ## Using the pipe operator

 To use the Pipe operator, you would just call .Pipe on whatever object you're using and pass in the function you're hoping to run.